 Sensitivity:

 Set the sensitivity by choosing a number from 1 to 10.
-The lower the number, the more sensitive.
+The higher the number, the more sensitive.
 This means smaller movements will trigger it.
-The higher the number, means larger movements will be needed to trigger it.
+The lower the number, means larger movements will be needed to trigger it.

 Re-Alerts: